ajaxburger/Aw-Helper-Extension/README.md

 - Detection of the Mastertag and some web technologies (Google Tag Manager, Shopify, WooCommerce).
 - Generates common URL Appends.

+## Attributions
+Please see the Wiki for information on who has contributed to the project and ideas that they have brought to the table!

 ## How to Use

 Chrome Webstore - https://chrome.google.com/webstore/detail/awin-helper/ddfnphknakdknhcolehloanbkeppaomo?hl=en&authuser=0